amrav/amrav.github.io/_posts/2015-04-18-net-neutrality-convictions-confusions.md

 Now, it is true that people have different capacities to build cool websites.
 There is also some correlation between the amount of money you have and how easy it is for you to become popular.
 But notice that, traditionally, you still had to spend that extra money making your website *cooler* for it to become more popular.
 This is true even if you were just giving that money away on your website, say in the form of discount coupons for something.
 Overall, the Internet became more useful.

 Imagine that the internet had been *structurally unequal*.
 The way the Internet itself behaved meant that you found it easier to go to some websites than others.
-Then poor people with cool websites who couldn't pay to gain the kind of structural advantages that rich people could would probably have a harder time getting there websites famous.
+Then poor people with cool websites who couldn't pay to gain the kind of structural advantages that rich people could would probably have a harder time getting their websites famous.
 Some of those poor people would never make it to stardom, and give up.
 Overall, there might still be really cool websites made by rich people, but it wouldn't be the best Internet we could have had.
 There is some loss in utility.

 I like the idea that a small startup that can build a search engine that performs better than Google has no other barriers to it becoming more popular than Google.
 And by extension, for any other website.
 However, I don't think this equality is absolute.
 For example, if the only way poor people can have access to free Internet education is through Wikipedia instead of Coursera, then I am open to the idea that access to only Wikipedia might be better than no access to either.

-From now on, I'll assume that we want to preserve this opportunity giving nature of the Internet as far as possible.
+From now on, I'll assume that we want to preserve this opportunity-giving nature of the Internet as far as possible.
 People with less money who have brilliant ideas should be empowered by the Internet.
 But also, we want to ensure that the Internet empowers poor[^0] people.
 These are the two big wins of the Internet.
 Our goal is to find a reasonable way to achieve both.
-If you don't agree with this, than you will find many of my arguments strange.
+If you don't agree with this, then you will find many of my arguments strange.

 I will use the abbreviations PPwBI (Poor[^0] People with Brilliant Ideas) and BIfPP (Brilliant Ideas for Poor People).
 The Internet is the biggest enabler of both.